 Our research is editorially independent but we may earn a commission for purchases made through our links.

-The Lake District of England is famous for its scenic beauty and is one of Europe’s best cities for autumn travel.
+The Lake District of England is famous for its scenic beauty and is one of Europe’s best places for autumn travel.
 With the warm autumn light, surrounded by ruby and gold-covered hills, it becomes awe-inspiring.
-This is where you’ll find Storrs Hall, an 18th-century hall that lies on Lake Windermere boasting beautiful grounds and fabulous accommodation made up of rooms, self-catered loges and a luxuriously converted boathouse on the water.
+This is where you’ll find Storrs Hall, an 18th-century mansion that lies on Lake Windermere boasting beautiful grounds and fabulous accommodation made up of guest rooms, suites and a luxuriously converted boathouse on the water.
 The latter offers total privacy, a fire pit, steam room and a hot tub.

 The Grand Hotel Tremezzo offers an ideal spot on Lake Como, one of Italy’s most spectacular lakes, with its sapphire waters surrounded by impeccably-manicured gardens, magnificent estates, emerald forests and snow-capped peaks.
 In autumn, you’ll be able to enjoy the views splashed with dazzling yellow and orange hues.
 The top spa destination in Europe has a floating pool on the lake, a terrace for sipping cocktails and even water limos.
 It’s spa features a heated indoor infinity pool and an outdoor whirlpool and offers al fresco yoga classes too.
 There are multiple restaurants and bars on-site, while rooms offer a variety of views, with the best showcasing a view of the water.